-- (A) Meals and snacks shall meet the nutrient needs of the juveniles in accordance with recommended dietary allowances.
-A sufficient quantity of food shall be prepared for each meal to allow each juvenile second portions of vegetables, fruit, bread and milk. - (B) Special diets shall be provided for juveniles, if medically indicated, or to accommodate religious practice, as indicated by a religious consultant.

-(C) Menus shall be planned one week in advance.
-Copies of the menus for the preceding month shall be kept on file and available for inspection.

-(11) If meals are catered:

-- (A) The meals shall be obtained from sources licensed by the Kansas department of health and environment. - (B) Food shall be transported in covered and temperature-controlled containers and shall not be allowed to stand.
-Hot foods shall be maintained at not less than 140° fahrenheit, and cold foods shall be maintained at 45° fahrenheit or less.
+- (A) Meals and snacks shall meet the nutritional needs of the youth in accordance with recommended dietary allowances.
+A sufficient quantity of food shall be prepared for each meal to allow each youth second portions of vegetables, fruit, bread, and milk. - (B) Special diets shall be provided for youth, if medically indicated, or to accommodate religious practice, as indicated by a religious consultant. - (C) Menus shall be planned one week in advance.
+Copies of the menus for the preceding month shall be kept on file and available for inspection. - (11) If meals are catered, the following requirements shall be met: - (A) The meals shall be obtained from sources licensed by the department. - (B) Food shall be transported in covered and temperature-controlled containers.
+Hot foods shall be maintained at not less than 140° Fahrenheit, and cold foods shall be maintained at 45° Fahrenheit or less.